-The first step to understanding KYC is to break it down into the various components that make it up.
+The first step to understanding KYC is to break it down into various components that make it up.
 KYC itself could be seen as an umbrella term incorporating a variety of different practices and methods within it.

-KYB (Know Your Business) is an offset of KYC that focuses on companies as a whole, rather than individual businesses.
+KYB (Know Your Business) is an offset of KYC that focuses on companies as a whole, rather than individuals.
 For a financial institution that deals with companies, such as cryptocurrency exchanges, KYB is one of the most important practices.
 You need to know that the business you are working with is legitimate, that it fulfils your regulatory requirements, and that it’s represented by the right person.

 CIP (Customer Identification Program) is the basis of your KYC and sets out the main framework and guidelines for making sure your customers are who they claim they are.
 Everyone is used to entering their personal details into an online form.
 Name, Date of Birth, Address, is what makes up CIP.
 It is the basest form of data collection in terms of knowing a customer.

-CDD (Customer Due Diligence) can be broken down into SCDD (Simplified Customer Due Diligence) and EDD (Enhanced Due Diligence) are two.
+CDD (Customer Due Diligence) can be broken down into SCDD (Simplified Customer Due Diligence) and EDD (Enhanced Due Diligence).
 This is the process of taking data about a customer and finding out more in-depth information about them.
 This includes looking into business activity, determining if a client is high risk or not and looking at their career.
 EDD processes are usually triggered on higher risk / higher value transactions and individuals.

-Sanctions / PEP checks – Sanctions screenings are much more rigorous and important.
+Sanctions / PEP checks – Sanctions screenings are rigorous and important.
 These screenings look at local and federal law enforcement databases to make sure no dangerous individuals are carrying out business.
 This is an important step in protecting business as, under law, conducting business with a prohibited individual can cause legal ramifications for the business involved.
-These individuals are known as PEP’s (Politically Exposed Person) and a PEP screening is a more in-depth CDD check that distinguishes a normal customer from a compromised one.
+These individuals are known as PEP’s (Politically Exposed Persons) and a PEP screening is a more in-depth CDD check that distinguishes a normal customer from a compromised one.

-That’s why KYC providers take this method to the next level with automated solutions, such as face detecting and document reading AI.
+That’s why KYC providers take this method to the next level with automated solutions, such as automated face verification and document reading AI.
 While this approach has many advantages, it is reliant on the accuracy of machine readings.
 Also, mistakes on the customer side, such as damaged documents, poor quality crooked pictures, or glare, can interfere with this process.

 One of the most secure methods are video based KYC solutions.
 This is when a customer will either have a direct video call with a verification specialist or when customers will go through the process on their own but it will still be recorded on video.
 This is one of the best ways to deter fraudsters and stop automated scams in their tracks.

 Most of these KYC software solutions will utilise several different technologies and methods.
 With manual checks, it is as simple as a person checking the data against a database themselves, although there is room for human error here.
-Face recognition software is particularly important when it comes to KYC.
+Face recognition algorithms is particularly important when it comes to KYC.
 In recent years, this tech has made staggering advancements, has been coupled with various liveness checks, and works on a still image and video.
 Although most of these checks are surprisingly easy to baffle with masks and other AI tricking technologies such as deep fakes.
 As AI becomes more popular, there are those working harder to find new ways to bypass and trick AI tracking systems to keep themselves hidden, and this can make KYC trickier.

 Automated technology can also be utilised to carry out fraud checks on documents.
 Often very advanced machinery and specialists would be needed to tell if a document is a fake, whereas some AI can now do it all visually.
 This approach requires intense and precise systems and the thoroughness of the databases being accessed.
 As with any AI systems that concern KYC, human supervision is important to get the most accurate outputs.